 How to store garlic

-Fall is the best time to plant garlic, which can be harvested in summer and then stored.
-And, of course, store-bought garlic can be obtained year round, but equally requires optimum conditions so it lasts.
+Fall is the best time to plant garlic; you can then harvest garlic in summer and then store it for use over the coming weeks.
+Knowing when to harvest garlic is key to ensuring it is ripe for storage.
+Of course, store-bought garlic can be obtained year round, but equally requires optimum conditions so it lasts.
 These are the details on how to store garlic.

 1. Select garlic bulbs for storage